 New 500 Piece Jigsaw PuzzlesOn August 5, 2023 by jmweb

 The last month’s been a crazy whirlwind of activity with my new 50 & 500 piece jigsaw puzzles arriving in town.
-Sadly not three days before the 8000kg shipment arrived, the elevator in The Guild was deemed not safe.
-At the time, I was told it will take 6 months to repair.
+Sadly not three days before the 8000kg shipment arrived, the elevator in my office building was deemed not safe.
+At the time, the landlord said it will take 6 months to repair.
 I had been planning to receive the shipment for months and had plenty of space for storage.

 I guess you can say, I am glad it happened before and not after.
 Lugging stuff up and down the stairs wouldn’t be fun.